std::any and Type Erasure

 // 大对象:堆上分配

-std::any large = std::vector<int>(1000000, 0);The existence of SBO means that for common types like int, double, and small structs, the performance overhead of any is very minimal—there is no heap allocation, just an extra level of indirection.
-However, for large objects (such as large vectors or large strings), copying an any will trigger a heap allocation and a deep copy every time, and this overhead is not negligible.
+std::any large = std::vector<int>(1000000, 0);The existence of SBO means that for common types like int, double, and small structs, the performance overhead of std::any is very small—there is no heap allocation, just an extra level of indirection.
+But for large objects (such as large std::vectors or large std::strings), every time you copy an std::any, it triggers a heap allocation and a deep copy, and this overhead is not negligible.

 Step 4 — any vs variant vs void* vs union

 These four mechanisms can all achieve "storing values of different types," but their positioning and applicable scenarios are entirely different.
-Let's compare them using a table:
+Let's compare them with a table:

 | Feature | std::any | std::variant | void* | union |